HybrUR: A Hybrid Physical-Neural Solution for Unsupervised Underwater Image Restoration: Experiments and Discussion

 \subsection{Comparison Methods}

-For well assessing the proposed method among acknowledged prime underwater restoration and enhancement networks, we make a comparison with some advanced and off-the-shelf methods.
-These methods include three model-based supervised approaches, UWGAN-UIE, GAN-RS, and deep image formation model (DIFM) \cite{Wang2019, Chen2019, Chen2021}.
-In addition, we also compared with an unsupervised method Water-Net to demonstrate the improvement of unsupervised training brought by our approach \cite{LiCY2018}.
-All these methods are implemented with open source codes.
-We separately compared them in both dataset U45 consisting of various water types and the dataset RUIE that is made up of turbid underwater images.
-Particularly, UWGAN-UIE provides several pre-trained models for three different water types, we only select one water type that is closest to our training set.
+We compare the proposed method with some prior-art methods.
+Three dehaze-based traditional image enhancement methods are discussed in comparison experiments, namely DCP \cite{DCP2010}, UDCP \cite{UDCP2013}, and WCID \cite{WCID2011}.
+Regarding learning-based methods, four model-based supervised approaches are compared: FUnIE-GAN \cite{Islam2020}, UWGAN-UIE \cite{Wang2019}, GAN-RS \cite{Chen2019}, and the deep image formation model (DIFM) \cite{Chen2021}.
+In addition, we further compare our method with an unsupervised method Water-Net \cite{LiCY2018} to demonstrate the improvement in unsupervised training introduced by our approach.
+All compared methods are implemented using open-source codes.
+We separately compare them on the U45, UIEB, which consist of various water types, and the RUIE dataset, which contains turbid underwater images.
+In particular, for UWGAN-UIE, we only select the model that best fits the underwater images in our training set from their pretrained networks.